 Limoncello is made in homes all over Southern Italy, where lemon trees grow in abundance.
-Less familiar outside Southern Italy is rosolio di limonedigestive, or after-dinner drink, both rosolio and limoncello are served cold; once you’ve opened a bottle, store it in the refrigerator or freezer.
+Less familiar outside Southern Italy is rosolio di limone, a digestivo, or after-dinner drink.
+Both rosolio and limoncello are served cold; once you’ve opened a bottle, store it in the refrigerator or freezer.
 The alcohol will prevent it from freezing solid.
 Here in California, I use Meyer lemons from my garden, but you can use any variety.
 Look for lemons that haven’t been sprayed or waxed, the fresher the better.–Rosetta Costantino and Jennie Schacht

 LC Lousy With Limoncello Note

 As one of our recipe testers noted, until now, we’d always dispensed our limoncello in stingy pours so as not to demolish our precious stash too quickly.
 But knowing we can make our own changes that.
 Given that it’s made with 151-proof hooch, we’re not so certain that’s a good thing.
 Gulp.

 - 30 M

 - 2 pounds lemons (about 8), preferably organic

 - 1 750-ml bottle 151-proof neutral grain spirits, such as Everclear or vodka

 - 1. Remove the zest from the lemons in wide strips with a vegetable peeler, taking only the yellow part and carefully avoiding even the slightest bit of underlying white pith, which would turn the limoncello bitter.
 Reserve the zested lemons for another use.

 - 2. Pour the alcohol into a clean quart (1-liter) jar with a tight-fitting lid, such as a European-style canning jar with a rubber gasket and clamp lid.
 Add the lemon zest, close the jar, and let it steep in a cool, dark place, such as a pantry or cellar, for 1 week.